braze-community/braze-node/README.md

 ## Contributing

 We encourage contributions!
-Please check out the [contributing guide](https://github.com/remarkablemark/braze-api/blob/master/.github/CONTRIBUTING.md) on how to proceed.
+Check out the [contributing guide](https://github.com/remarkablemark/braze-api/blob/master/.github/CONTRIBUTING.md) on how to proceed.

 ## License